KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 * **inter-process communication**: handles what is says: the communication between different processes.
 More on processes in the next chapter.
 * **address space management**: the is only one (memory-) world.
 How this world is shared between tasks is dictated by this mechanism.

-These three mechanism form the core task of an OS an will be elaborated on in the remainder of this course.
+These three mechanism form the core task of an OS and will be elaborated on in the remainder of this course.

-## 2.3 Linux
+## Linux

 Linux is a an open source Unix-like OS.
 Although whole books can be (and probably are) written about definitions such as Unix-like and open source, this is of minor importance in this course.
 What might be worth pointing out is that Linux is based on the Linux kernel.
 This kernel was first released in 1991 by the Finn: **Linus Torvalds**.